OpenClaw-Inspired Self-Evolving Local-First IDE Workflows

 5. Evolution Hooks: Flag patterns that warrant a full reflection session

 Unlike OpenClaw’s Heartbeat (which runs on a timer, e.g. every 30 minutes), this is pull-based.
 The user triggers it when they want a status check.
-This is a deliberate trade-off: no background process needed, but no proactive monitoring either.
+This is a deliberate trade-off: zero background process, with the user deciding when to run a check.

 5. Self-Evolution: evolution/